hariseldon84/x52/core/stories/epic-7-social-community.md

 ### User Story
 As a user, I want to see a social activity feed so that I can stay connected with my friends' productivity achievements and get inspired by their progress.

-### Acceptance Criteria
+### Acceptance Criteria ✅ COMPLETE
-- [ ] Activity feed shows friends' achievements, level-ups, and milestones
+- [x] Activity feed shows friends' achievements, level-ups, and milestones
-- [ ] User can like, comment, and congratulate friends on achievements
+- [x] User can like, comment, and congratulate friends on achievements
-- [ ] Privacy controls allow users to share or hide specific activities
+- [x] Privacy controls allow users to share or hide specific activities
-- [ ] Feed includes challenge updates and guild activities
+- [x] Feed includes challenge updates and guild activities
-- [ ] User can follow other users to see their public activities
+- [x] User can follow other users to see their public activities
-- [ ] Activity feed is personalized based on user interests
+- [x] Activity feed is personalized based on user interests
-- [ ] Feed includes motivational content and productivity tips
+- [x] Feed includes motivational content and productivity tips
-- [ ] User can share their own achievements to the feed
+- [x] User can share their own achievements to the feed

 ### Technical Notes
 - Create activity feed system with real-time updates